Bachelor of science in Petroleum and Natural Gas Engineering

-After successfully passing the preparatory year (31 credits) and to complete the graduation requirements for a B.Sc. in petroleum and natural gas engineering, the students are required to successfully pass a total of 132 credit hours.
-The program is divided into:
+After successfully passing the Common First Year (32 credits) and completing the graduation requirements for a B.Sc. in petroleum and natural gas engineering, the students are required to successfully pass a total of 133 credit hours.

-- 12 credit hours of university requirements
+- 8 credit hours of university requirements